cuthbertLab/music21/buildDoc/rst/about.rst

 * `Michael Good`_ and Recordare.com for creating MusicXML and many discussions about the project.

-* `Margaret Greentree`_ has kindly  given permission for distribution of her edited collection of the Bach chorales in MusicXML format as part of the music21 corpus.
+* `Margaret Greentree`_ kindly gave permission for distribution of her edited collection of the Bach chorales in MusicXML format as part of the music21 corpus.
   Her website contains all these chorales in additional formats.
+Any discoveries we make regarding these chorales are done in her memory.

 * `Walter B. Hewlett`_ and The Center for Computer Assisted Research in the Humanities (CCARH) have kindly given permission for distribution of musedata encoded files.